raquo/Airstream/README.md

  - `String`

 #### Errors
- - A connection termination is propagated as a `WebSocketError` (with a `dom.CloseEvent`).
+ - `WebSocketClosed`: connection termination error
- - Transmission attempt on a terminated connection is propagated as a `WebSocketError` (with the message to be transmitted).
+ - `WebSocketError`: transmission error (due to a terminated connection)

 #### Stream lifecycle
  - A new websocket connection is established on start.